Things to do in Portsmouth

-Explore naval history and embark on a journey through time at Portsmouth Historic Dockyard.
-Enjoy multiple attractions and step on board world-famous ships, such as HMS Warrior, HMS Victory and HMS M.33, all under one ticket.
-With entertaining actors, knowledgeable guides and enthusiastic volunteers, it’s a day out in Portsmouth you won’t forget.
+Explore the naval history and embark on a journey through time at Portsmouth Historic Dockyard.
+Enjoy multiple attractions and step onboard world-famous ships, such as HMS Warrior, HMS Victory, and HMS M.33, all under one ticket.
+With entertaining actors, knowledgeable guides, and enthusiastic volunteers, it’s a day out in Portsmouth you won’t forget.

 Fresh air suggests…

-- Not keen to venture all the way into Portsmouth city centre on your holiday?
-Head to Port Solent for waterside shopping and dining.
-Sit and relax in one of its many bars and restaurants, while watching boats sail in and out of this busy, but relaxed port.
+- Not keen on venturing into the city centre on your holiday?
+Head to Port Solent instead for waterside shopping and dining.
+Sit and relax in one of Port Solent’s many bars and restaurants, while watching boats sail in and out of this busy but relaxed port.

-- Learn all about Charles Dickens, one of Portsmouth’s most famous inhabitants, on a guided walk around places that influenced his work.
+- If you are a fan of English Literature, writers and writing, you could take a tour of Dickensian Portsmouth.
+Learn all about Charles Dickens, one of Portsmouth’s most famous inhabitants, on a guided walk around places that influenced his work.
 Head to the Visit Portsmouth website for bookings and a full list of other guided walks available.